alis-exchange/build/docs/guides/getting-started/introduction.md

 }
 ```

-Now that everything is defined, we can build the service.
+Now that everything is defined, we can _build_ the service.

-## 2. build
+## 2. Build

 Having a well-defined source of truth in the form of the proto file,
 allows for the auto-generation of language-specific type definitions and scaffolding